Prachimirkute/Country_Search_Application/README.md

 ## Search Country Information Application

-A simple application to fetch and display information about a country.
+A simple application to fetch and display information about a country.[Run Project](https://vercel-development-frontend.vercel.app/)

 ## Technologies Used